Infamy-Studios/Entertopia/README.md

-# MelloHub
+# Entertopia

-**MelloHub** is your go-to spot for unblocked, fun games with a smooth and simple experience.
+**Entertopia** is your go-to spot for unblocked, fun games with a smooth and simple experience.
 Enjoy a variety of games, all with no restrictions and an easy-to-use design.

 ## Features
 - Unblocked games for all devices